gmuinos/gmuinos.github.io/recipes/orangeChicken/index.md

 - In the third bowl add water until loose pancake consistency.
 - Take a few spoons of the batter into the dry bowl (the third into the second)
 - Mix and crumble
+- In a fourth bowl, add 350 gr of flour

+#### Preparing the sauce for later
+- Zest the orange
+- Juice the orange
+- Warm a big nonstick pan
+- Chop ginger, garlic, and scallions
+- Sautee them until fragant
+- Kill the heat, add rest of the sauce ingredients for later

+#### Cooking the chiken
+- In a big pot, preheat plenty oil until 150 degrees
+- Preheat oven to 80 degrees
+- Add marinated chicken to the only-flour bowl (the fourth one)
+  - Mix
+- Shake excess flour
+- Add chicken to the wet batter (third bowl)
+  - Mix
+- Move into drier mix bowl (second bowl)
+  - Mix
+- Lower them into oil
+- Fry at light golden
+- Remove into a wire rack
+- Incrase oil temperature to 175 degrees
+- Add chicken for around 90 seconds or until golden brown
+- Transfer to wire rack again
+- Transfer to oven

+#### Sauce and final steps
+- Bring sauce to a simmer
+- Reduce by about half until consistency is thick enough to leave a trail with a spoon (add corn starch slurry if needed)
+- Add cooked nuggets
--
+- Toss carefully until coating

-Grab a 4th bowl and fill it with about 3 cups of AP flour.
-Add marinated chicken pieces.
-Mix to coat well on all sides.

-Shake off as much of the ap flour mixture from the chicken as possible, then add chicken into the wet batter in bowl 3.
-Toss to coat well.

-Now move pieces of wet battered chicken into the craggy dry breader mix (bowl 2).
-Mix to coat well.
-Transfer chicken pieces to a tray.

-Preheat large heavy bottomed pot over medium-high heat with about 2qt of neutral oil (or about 2-3”/5-8cm of oil, leaving plenty of room at the top of your pot so oil doesn’t boil over when you add chicken) for 10 min or until oil reaches a temp of 300F/150C.
-Gently lower breaded chicken into the oil (use a spider to avoid splashing oil).
-Fry 4-5 min at 300F/150C.

-After 4-5 min or when nuggets are a light blonde golden color, remove from oil and transfer to a wire rack to drain.

-Increase heat under oil pot to medium high to increase oil temp to 350F/175C.
-Carefully lower once-cooked nuggets back into the oil to cook for about another 90 seconds or until they’ve taken on a nice golden brown color.
-Transfer onto a wire rack and keep warm in a low oven while you make your orange chicken sauce.

-To make the sauce, heat a generous squeeze of neutral oil in a large nonstick pan over medium high heat.
-Add ginger, garlic, and scallions and cook, stirring often, for about a minute until fragrant.

-Whisk together chicken stock, mirin, soy sauce, sesame oil, sugar, rice vin, orange zest and juice and corn starch.
-Add sauce to pan with ginger/garlic/scallion mixture along with a pinch of chile flakes.
-Bring to a simmer and reduce sauce by about half - about 2 minutes.
-Check consistency of sauce at this point.
-If it’s not thick enough to leave a trail when you run a spoon through it, stir in  a splash of corn starch slurry.
-Bring back to a boil and check consistency again.

-Add cooked nuggets into pan with sauce.
-Gently toss to coat, careful not to over work to loosen the breading.

 Based on [this](https://www.youtube.com/watch?v=tVlx27mBCmo) recipe.